supriyamacwan/Minesweeper/README.md

-Steps to run the app:
+#Steps to run the Minesweeper App:
-Open Command Prompt
+#Open Command Prompt
-Compile the code using javac MinesweeperApp.java
+#Compile the code using javac MinesweeperApp.java
-If any errors rectify it
+#If any errors rectify it
-Run the code using java MinesweeperApp
+#Run the code using java MinesweeperApp